Insight Enterprises: 2000–2010

-2011-present
+Since 2011

 Ensynch, an information technology company founded in 2000, was acquired by Insight in September 2011.
 Insight acquired Inmac Gmbh, a business-to-business hardware reseller based in Germany, in February 2012.

 In June 2015, Insight underwent a corporate rebranding.
 In October 2015, Insight acquired BlueMetal, an interactive design and technology architecture firm based in Boston.

 Also in 2015, Insight raised $200,000 in its annual campaign for its Noble Cause division.
 Through Noble Cause, Insight gives to local charities including the Make-a-Wish Foundation, the Boys & Girls Clubs of America and the Ronald McDonald House.

 In 2016, BlueMetal partnered with INDYCAR, the Indianapolis Motor Speedway and Microsoft to produce an analytics focused app during the Indianapolis 500.

 Insight opened an additional sales center at the Meadows Office and Technological Park in Conway, Arkansas in August 2016.

 Insight announced the acquisition of Ignia, an Australian-based business technology consulting company, in September 2016.

 In November 2016, Insight Enterprises announced that they were acquiring the Eden Prairie, Minnesota-based data center services and services company, Datalink for $11.25 per share in cash, but that the company would remain mostly the same.
 The $258 million deal closed in the first quarter of 2017 and allowed Insight Enterprises to enhance its data center services.

 In 2017, Insight announced the acquisition of Dutch cloud service provider Caase.com.

-In August 2019, Insight Enterprises announced the acquisition of PCM, Inc., a provider of IT products and services, expanding Insight’s operations in the US, Canada and the UK.
+In August 2019, Insight Enterprises announced the acquisition of PCM, Inc., a provider of IT products and services, expanding Insight's operations in the US, Canada and the UK.

 In December 2023, Insight Enterprises acquired SADA, one of the largest Google Cloud partners in the world, for $410 million, making SADA a part of the Insight family.

 In September 2023, Insight Enterprises acquired Amdaris, one of the leading software development company in the UK and Eastern Europe, adding approx 900 employees to the Insight family.
 New World Tech, based in the UK, was acquired in July 2024.